Poulpes/middleman-template/README.md

-# Le Wagon Middleman template
+# Middleman template

-Welcome on this short guide on how to quickstart your next Middleman project with [Le Wagon](https://www.lewagon.com) best practices.
+Welcome on this short guide on how to quickstart your next Middleman project.

 ## Getting started